We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-It’s normal for your body temperature to fluctuate throughout the day.
-But in general, if you’re an adult and your temperature is above 100.4°F (38°C), you have a fever.
+It’s typical for body temperature to fluctuate throughout the day.
+You have a fever if your temperature is above 100.4°F (38°C).
+Depending on how high it is, you may need to call your doctor.

 A fever is the body’s way of battling an illness.
 Although it’s possible to have one without a known cause, fevers are usually brought on by a virus or bacterial infection.

-Before you start searching for a thermometer, though, take stock of your symptoms.
+Before you search for a thermometer, take stock of your symptoms.
 Are you clammy?
 Tired?
-The symptoms of a fever can get even more tricky in infants and toddlers.
+The symptoms of fever can get even more tricky in infants and toddlers.

 The most common symptoms of fever include: